CSC207-UofT/course-project-team-scouts/phase1/design_document.md

 ## Packaging Strategy

-*TODO: Why did we go with package by component? (might help to explain by process of elimination)*

 There are many packaging strategies we could have chosen to apply to our project's file structure, however, we came to the conclusion that the Packaging by Component strategy would fit our project best.
 We came to this conclusion by process of elimination; we considered how each of the strategies learned in class would organize all of the files in the project before settling on packaging by component.

-To begin with, we looked at the Vertical packaging strategy.
+To begin with, we looked at the Vertical Packaging strategy.
 This was the one that certainly was the least applicable to our project; this would store all files in just one single package, which would be very messy and difficult to deal with.
 For example, when writing and testing code, it would be harder to search and find files since they are all bundled up together in no particular order, a problem that would also make it harder for someone else who is